inwenis/blog/docs/posts/post15.md

   - exercises
 ---

-# PowerShell upsie
+# PowerShell "Oopsie"

-Task - remove a specific string from each line of multiple CSV files.
+## Task - remove a specific string from each line of multiple CSV files.

-This task is added to the [scripting exercise list](post02.md).
+This task was added to the [scripting exercise list](post02.md).

 First - let's generate some CSV files to work with:
 ```PowerShell